Hackfront-ITA/dds-project/README.md

 #### Performance

-Message delay related to our implementation
+According to the referenced paper, the implementation of the Confirmer mechanism for Byzantine detection inevitably introduces a message delay that slows down the performances.
+This delay arises from the exchange of messages associated with light certificates, the submission round, and full certificates.

+In the context of our implementation, we can distinguish between two different scenarios:

 ##### Best case

+The best-case scenario occurs when there are no conflicting pairs of light certificates, thereby eliminating the need for the exchange of full certificates.
+In this scenario, $t_0$ faulty processes are considered, resulting in the following message exchange:

 No conflicting light certificates, exactly t0 failures -> 2 * (n - t0) messages
-Submit round + light certificate round, sent by n - t0 processes
+Submit round + light certificate round, sent by n - t0 processes $= 2 \cdot (n - t_0) $ messages

 ##### Worst case

+The worst-case scenario occurs when conflicting pairs of light certificates are detected due to the presence of Byzantine processes that send two different values without experiencing crash failures.
+This situation necessitates the broadcast of full certificates, resulting in the following overhead:

-Conflicting light certificates, no crash failures but byzantine behavior -> 3 * n messages -> 3 * n * n packets
+Submit round + light certificate round + full certificate round, sent by n processes $= 3 \cdot n $ messages $= 3 \cdot n \cdot n $ packets

 #### Availability